Komal914/smartBrain/README.md

 # Smart Brain
-### 🚧👷🏻‍♀️This project is currently under construction👷🏻‍♀️🚧
+### 🚧👷🏻‍♀️This project is currently under construction👷🏻‍♀️🚧 The api server and database still need to be deployed for the site to function properly.
 [Link to site](https://komal914.github.io/smartBrain/)

 ## How to Run: